mazwat/mazwat.github.io/making-circuits-lm.md

-debdba

-I LED.
-This is where V is the
-source voltage measured in volts

--cadad

-where VLD is.
-The voltage drop across the LD measured in volts

-acc

-and ILD is the current through the energy measured in amps.

-cfa

-And finally, our is the
-resistance measured in ohms,

-fe

-so this is a variation of
-ohms law, but applied

-adfef

-specifically to Ellie D's.

-bda

-So we can use a Calculator.
+This is a variation of **Ohms law**, but applied specifically to LED's.
+We can use an online calculator to make things easier: